lukas-m/Sudoku/README.md

 - Human solving algorithms.
 - Computer solving 'Backtracking' algorithm.

-All algorithms are implemented for general Sudoku (not only 9x9), but GUI and board loader support only 9x9 currently.
+All algorithms are implemented for general Sudoku (not only 9x9), but GUI and grid loader support only 9x9 currently.

 ## Human solving algorithms: